dothinh115/enfyra_app/docs/extension-development-guide.md

 ## Settings Card Component

-The `CommonSettingsCard` provides a consistent, tablet-optimized card layout for settings-related content in extensions.
+The `SettingsCard` provides a consistent, tablet-optimized card layout for settings-related content in extensions.

 > **📖 See:** [Settings Card Documentation](./settings-card.md) for complete usage guide and examples